Rejuvenation of Hay & Pasture

 A soil test is also essential to determine which nutrients are currently available and which may be deficient.
 Without this critical information there is a good chance that your investment may be money misspent.
 Knowing what nutrients to apply and in what quantity is an important first step in a fertility program.

-The use of fertilizer (inorganic) or manure (organic) to improve production and longevity should be based on recommended application rates considering fertilizer use efficiency, availability of nutrients in the soil, and soil moisture.
+The use of fertilizer (inorganic) or manure (organic) to improve production and longevity should be based on recommended application rates considering fertilizer use efficiency, availability of nutrients in the soil and soil moisture.
 Under the right conditions, fertilizer application can be one of the most cost-effective methods to improve forage yield and quality.

 Nutrients applied will also depend on soil type and the type of vegetation.
-As general rule of thumb, grasses tend to be lacking nitrogen and phosphorous while legumes may benefit from the addition of phosphorous and sulfur.
+As a general rule of thumb, grasses tend to be lacking nitrogen and phosphorous while legumes may benefit from the addition of phosphorous and sulfur.
 Fertilizer can be used to adjust the grass-legume ratio in a mixed stand with nitrogen application increasing the grass proportion and phosphorous increasing legumes.
 However, adding large amounts of nitrogen to fields with high legume content can cause legumes to significantly decrease or halt their own nitrogen fixation process—a very uneconomical occurrence.

-It is usually better to band fertilizer below the soil surface than to broadcast in order to reduce nitrogen losses to the atmosphere and to increase the effectiveness of phosphorous due to its slow mobility in the soil5.
-Banding is best done when plants are dormant and when soil is moist to minimize plant injury because of root disturbance.
+It is usually better to band fertilizer below the soil surface than to broadcast in order to reduce nitrogen losses to the atmosphere and to increase the effectiveness of phosphorous due to its slow mobility in the soil.5 Banding is best done when plants are dormant and when soil is moist to minimize plant injury because of root disturbance.

 Under irrigation, the use of fertilizer becomes much less risky as timing and amount of water applied can be managed.
 The potential for optimizing forage yields is very high as nutrient and moisture status can be controlled more closely as compared to dryland conditions where the outcome is dependent upon rainfall.

-Research at the Western Beef Development Centre at Lanigan, SK found that, in general, response of tame pasture to application rates less than 50 lb/acre of actual nitrogen (N) tends to not cover off input costs.
+Research at the Western Beef Development Centre at Lanigan, SK, found that, in general, response of tame pasture to application rates less than 50 lb/acre of actual nitrogen (N) tends to not cover the input costs.
 Therefore, depending on soil test results, rates of greater than 50 lbs/acre are likely required.
 Additionally, evaluation of four nitrogen application rates on tame grasses found that the greatest yield response to nitrogen was seen at a rate of 100 lbs/acre of actual N. At rates greater than 100 lb/acre actual N there was no added yield benefit.

-A study conducted in western Quebec evaluated yield response of forage stands dominated by timothy and orchardgrass to four rates of N fertilizer9.
-On average, 112 lb/ac (125 kg /ha) of actual N was necessary to reach the optimum economic yield under the site conditions which included relatively cool soil conditions that likely restricted soil N mineralization in early spring.
+A study conducted in western Quebec evaluated yield response of forage stands dominated by timothy and orchardgrass to four rates of N fertilizer.9 On average, 112 lb/ac (125 kg /ha) of actual N was necessary to reach the optimum economic yield under the site conditions which included relatively cool soil conditions that likely restricted soil N mineralization in early spring.
 This shortage of soil N had to be compensated for by additional fertilizer to reach the optimal economic yield of these forage grasses.

 Both of the above examples from different regions of the country present very generalized guidelines and emphasize the importance of evaluating each site, including soil conditions and forage types.
 In all cases, a soil test is needed to determine the optimum application rates for your specific soil type and forage species.
 In addition, split fertilizer applications are useful for timing nutrient delivery when the plants require it and reduces the amount of volatilization that occurs-– resulting in greater efficiency.